Number of Taps Per Tree

 • The primary objective when tapping a sugar bush is to minimize injury to the trees while optimizing sap yield

-• It is important to follow the tapping guidelines to prevent excessive drilling damage to the tree trunk in the tapping zone
+• It is important to follow tapping guidelines to prevent excessive drilling damage to the tree trunk in the tapping zone

 • Tapping trees that are undersized can significantly delay growth and maturity of trees, and therefore will negatively impact the future sugar bush